azat-co/practicalnode/chapter10/chapter10.md

 ![alt](media/image2.png)

-***Figure 10-2.** Server response is rendered by different processes*
+***Figure 10-2.** Server response is rendered by different processes*.

-Multithreading with pm2
+Multithreading with `pm2`
 ============================

-Achieving multithreading with pm2 is even simpler than with cluster because there's no need to modify the source code. pm2 will pick up your server.js file and fork it into multiple processes.
-Each process will be listening on the same port so your system will have load balanced between the processes. pm2 goes into the background because it works as a service.
+Achieving multithreading with `pm2` is even simpler than with cluster because there's no need to modify the source code. `pm2` will pick up your `server.js` file and fork it into multiple processes.
+Each process will be listening on the same port, so your system will have load balanced between the processes. `pm2` goes into the background because it works as a service.
 You can name each set of processes, view, restart, or stop them.

-To get started with pm2, first you need to install it.
+To get started with `pm2`, first you need to install it.
 You can do it globally on your production VM:

 ```
 npm i -g pm2
 ```

-Once you have pm2, use start command with the option `-i 0` which means automatically determine the number of CPUs and launch that many processes.
-Here's an example of launching multithreaded server from `app.js`:
+Once you have `pm2`, use `start` command with the option `-i 0`, which means automatically determine the number of CPUs and launch that many processes.
+Here's an example of launching a multithreaded server from `app.js`:

 ```
 pm2 start -i 0 app.js